cpypasta/apc/README.md

 # animal-population-changer

 A tool that allows anyone to change the animal population on all the reserves in theHunter: Call of the Wild (COTW).
-You can choose to use the CLI tool or the GUI.

 ![GUI](https://user-images.githubusercontent.com/2107385/248629158-47bec7aa-a978-4cc7-8fd0-dfeaea8e6777.gif)